isomerpages/mlaw-corp/news/speeches/_posts/2026-08-26-post-Keynote Address by SPS at LawSoc mediation event.md

 ---
-title: Keynote Address by SPS at LawSoc mediation event
+title: Keynote Address by Senior Parliamentary Secretary, Ministry of Law and Ministry of Social and Family Development, Mr Eric Chua at the ‘Mediation Through Asian Perspectives: Building Trust in Commercial Dispute Resolution’ Seminar by The Law Society of Singapore
-permalink: /keynote-address-by-sps-at-lawsoc-mediation-event/
+permalink: /keynote-address-by-sps-eric chua-at-law-society-mediation-seminar/
 date: 2026-08-26
 layout: post
 description: ""